mxc-commons/znd-servicemanager/README.md

 ## Installation

-mxc-servicemanager is a fork of zend-servicemanager.
-As such we can not provide a composer package.
-You can not use zend-servicemanager and mxc-servicemanager in the same project, because both live in the Zend\ServiceManager namespace.
+mxc-services is a fork of zend-servicemanager.
+As such we can not provide a distinct composer package for this repository.

-Installation is more or less:
+For your convenience we provide a distinct repository [mxc-servicemanager](https://github.com/mxc-commons/mxc-servicemanager) which can by installed by composer.
+This other repository is fed from here and provides ServiceManager.php and AbstractPluginManager.php only.
+Both classes live in our namespace MxcCommons\ServiceManager.

+To install mxc-servicemanager:

-1. Clone the repository to your project directory.
+1. Add a dependency to mxc-servicemanager to your composer.json

-2. Remove zend-servicemanager from your projects dependencies in composer.json

-3. If your project is composer based, redirect servicemanager autoloading to the mxc-servicemanager directory.
+    "require": {
+        ...
+        "mxc-commons/mxc-servicemanager": "*"
+    }

+2. Configure PSR-4 compliant autoloading of the namespace MxcCommons.
+If you use the recommended way of composer based autoloading, add this configuration to your composer.json

     "autoload": {
         "psr-4": {
-             "Zend\\ServiceManager\\": "src/"
+            "MxcCommons\\ServiceManager\\": "src/"
         }
     },

-4. Run composer dumpautoload
+3. Run composer update

-Note: Things can be more complex if your project is made up of components, which again have dependencies to zend-servicemanager.
-We do not use this fork that way and do not recommend to do so for other purposes than testing.
+You can now use MxcCommons\ServiceManager in your project.

+## Using in zendframework based projects

+If you want to tranparently replace the servicemanager component your application uses with mxc-servicemanager, we do not currently provide a managed way to accomplish that.
+The easiest way do that is to replace ServiceManager.php and AbstractPluginManager.php  in the zend-servicemanager/src directory with the class files provided here.
+Change the the namespace of both files from MxcCommons\ServiceManager to Zend\Servicemanager, and your done.

 ## License

-mxc-servicemanager is provided under the New BSD License.
+mxc-services is provided under the New BSD License.
 See `license.txt`.

 ## Discussion

-Platform for discussion of all things related to this fork is the [issues section of this repository](https://github.com/mxc-commons/mxc-servicemanager/issues)
+Platform for discussion of all things related to this fork is the [issues section of this repository](https://github.com/mxc-commons/mxc-services/issues).

-## Copyright Acknowledgement
+## Tests

-If you want to contribute to this fork, you may add your copyright notice to copyrights.md specifying the particular things you hold the copyright for in `copyrights.md`.
-The only restriction for copyright claims is that you have license the things you supply under the New BSD License, the same license under which both zend-servicemanager and this fork are provided.
+This fork is unit tested with [Sebastian Bergmann's PHPUnit](https://github.com/sebastianbergmann/phpunit) unit testing framework.
+In order to run the tests and benchmarks you need to clone this repo to your project.
+Please refer to the documentation on how to use PHPUnit.

 ## Benchmarks

-There are scripts provided for benchmarking zend-servicemanager using the [PHPBench](https://github.com/phpbench/phpbench) framework; these can be found in mxc-servicemanager also in the `benchmarks/` directory.
+There are scripts provided for benchmarking zend-servicemanager using the [PHPBench](https://github.com/phpbench/phpbench) framework; these can be found in mxc-services also in the `benchmarks/` directory.

 To execute the benchmarks you can run the following command: